 What are severe complications from this virus?

 Some patients have pneumonia in both lungs, multi-organ failure and in some cases death.

-There is currently no vaccine to protect against COVID-19.
+The FDA has granted emergency use authorization for three COVID-19 vaccines, Pfizer-BioNTech, Moderna and Janssen.
+Pfizer-BioNTech has been authorized for individuals 12 years of age or older while Moderna and Janssen has been authorized for individuals 18 years of age or older.
 The best way to prevent infection is to take everyday preventive actions, like avoiding close contact with people who are sick and washing your hands often.
 There is no specific antiviral treatment for COVID-19.
 People with COVID-19 can seek medical care to help relieve symptoms.

 CDC’s recommendations for protecting yourself and others include: frequently wash your hands with soap and water for at least 20 seconds; avoid touching your face; avoid close personal contact with others; and cover your mouth and nose when you cough or sneeze with a tissue or your inside of your elbow.

 What is the difference between an antigen test and a PCR test?